DPP v Majewski: Judgment

 Dismissing his appeal, the highest criminal court held that he could not rely on intoxication, as it is no defence.
 It was however recognised that certain offences require a mens rea element termed specific intent.
-The requisite mens rea can be disproved if the defendant can prove that he was so intoxicated as to be incapable of forming such an intent.
+The requisite mens rea can be disproved if the defendant can prove that he was so intoxicated as to have not formed the requisite intent.

 There is no definite authority or fixed rule on what constitutes a specific intent offence.
 It is established that murder is but manslaughter is not; there are also specific intent elements in wounding with intent.
 As a general rule, it can be said that, where recklessness will suffice as mens rea, the crime is one of basic intent.
 An alternative model is that specific intent is when the mens rea goes beyond the actus reus, i.e. the defendant contemplates consequences beyond their physical actions.

 In the instant case, it was held that assault occasioning ABH is a crime of basic intent.
 Even when too intoxicated to form a specific intent, the Lords held that one can still form basic intent, and thus the defendant's appeal was dismissed.

 Even where intoxication can disprove mens rea, this is not the same as a defence (a justification or excuse for committing the offence); rather it is a denial that all the necessary elements to constitute an offence – namely actus reus and simultaneous mens rea – were present.